Equipment & Redundancy

 WHY EQUIPMENT CHOICE MATTERS FOR SAFETY AND COMPLIANCE

-Cinema-grade equipment is not a creative indulgence, it is a risk-management tool.
+Cinema-grade equipment may appear to be a creative indulgence, but in professional aerial operations, it functions as a risk-management tool.
 Higher dynamic range, cleaner low-light performance, and flexible focal options reduce the need for repeat passes, extended loitering, or marginal operating conditions.
 That directly supports:

 In this context, equipment selection is inseparable from aeronautical decision-making.